hmrc/pillar2-service-guide/source/documentation/submitUKTR.html.md

   --header 'authorization: Bearer {{bearer_token}}'
 ```

-This will return the obligations for all accountingPeriods that occur during the requested date range:
+The response will return obligations for all accounting periods that fall within the requested date range.
+This example shows two obligations which are open and due for the accounting period specified in the request.

 ```json
 {